jcastaneyra/gatsby-blog/src/posts/my_blog_with_gatsby_aws_amplify_in_few_minutes.en.md

 At this stage, I got Visual Studio Code and started to review the code and make some modifications.

-1. I did modify `src/posts/hello.md` and create my first post, it straightforward.
+1. I did modify `src/posts/hello.md` and create my first post, it is straightforward.
 2. I updated `src/pages/about.md` and removed `src/pages/showcase.md` and `src/posts/example.md`, also I added some new images to `src/images` to be used in the modified page and post.
 3. I modified siteMetadata at `gatsby-config.js` file.